muratk5n/thirdwave/en/README.md

 ---

-Al Jazeera: "Brazil is one of the world’s top food producers and the largest importer of potash, powder that is obtained from the ashes of burned wood and sometimes used as fertiliser.
+Al Jazeera: "Brazil is one of the world’s top food producers and the largest importer of potash.. used as fertiliser.
 The country relies on imports for 85 percent of the fertiliser used for its grain crops.
 And a quarter of Brazil’s demand for potash has usually been met by Russia, which halted exports...